Apache Kafka hands-on: synchronized communications between platforms

-Of course, the two systems needed to be synchronized.
+Of course, the two systems need to be synchronized.
 For example, the value vouchers have to be recognized/accepted across the whole business, regardless of where they are purchased.

-Enter Apache Kafka: it helps us build a message-based communication system between the two platforms, that runs even if one of the platforms is temporarily unavailable/unaccessible.
+Enter Apache Kafka: it helps us build a message-based communication system between the two platforms that run even if one of the platforms is temporarily unavailable/inaccessible.

 For a quick start, Kafka is available in three ways: